gis-ops/docker-valhalla/README.md

 -   Load and build from **multiple URLs** pointing to valid pbf files.
 -   Load local data through volume mapping.
 -   **Supports auto rebuild** on OSM file changes through hash mapping.
+- 	**new**: supports advanced user management to avoid sudo access to host-shared folders and files, see [notes on user management](#notes-on-user-management)

 ## Dockerhub/Github Packages